aws-samples/aws-modernization-with-kong/content/plugin-resources/redis-rate-limiting/step-2/_index.en.md

 #### Verify traffic control
-Next, test the rate-limiting policy by executing the following command multiple times and observe the rate-limit headers in the response:
+Next, test the rate-limiting policy by executing the following command multiple times and observe the rate-limit headers in the response, specially, `X-RateLimit-Remaining-Minute`,`RateLimit-Reset`, and `Retry-After` :

 ```bash
 curl -I $DATA_PLANE_LB/foo-redis/headers